Siddheshmittra/CRISPR-All_Hands_On_Deck/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Sequence annotation

+The final construct view highlights key motifs in generated DNA sequences.
+When the sequence is shown, regions such as introns, T2A sites, adaptors and polyA tails are wrapped in colored spans.
+A legend below the sequence explains the colors used for each annotation label.